Class 3 - Years 3 & 4

 Our teacher is Miss.
 Mill and our teaching assistant is Mrs. Wiffin.
 On Tuesday afternoons, Mrs Dare teaches us.

-PE is on Mondays (with Miss Mill) and Fridays (with our sports coach).
+PE is on Mondays (with Miss Mill) and Wednesdays (with our sports coach).

 Spellings are tested on Monday, when new ones are set.